-workflow An object of class workflow for which a view is to be created.

-ID A unique identifier of the view, most likely created by using the internal guid data, action References to the data and actionItem objects, respectively.
+workflow An object of class workFlow for which a view is to be created.
+ID A unique identifier of the view, most likely created by using the internal guid function. name A more human-readable name of the view. data, action References to the data and actionItem objects, respectively.